stephenscottsmith/java-web-services/README.md

         * Central Panel (or Code Panel)
         * Left Pane (Project Explorer)
         * Bottom Panel - where output will show as well as options for how and where the program will run
+* Creating a Simple Service
+* Building, Packaging, and Deploying your Service
+* Challenge: Build a Simple Web Service
+* Solution: Build a Simple Web Service

 ## Chapter 2.
 Web Services Description Language (WSDL)